Jan. 6 panel votes to hold Steve Bannon in contempt

 The contempt resolution asserts that the former Trump aide and podcast host has no legal standing to rebuff the committee — even as Trump’s lawyer has argued that Bannon should not disclose information because it is protected by the privilege of the former president’s office.
 The committee noted that Bannon, fired from his White House job in 2017, was a private citizen when he spoke to Trump ahead of the attack.
 And Trump has not asserted any such executive privilege claims to the panel itself, lawmakers said.

-Wyoming Rep. Liz Cheney, one of just two Republicans on the committee, said: “Mr. Bannon’s and Mr. Trump’s privilege arguments do appear to reveal one thing, however: They suggest that President Trump was personally involved in the planning and execution of January 6th.
-And we will get to the bottom of that.”
+Wyoming Rep. Liz Cheney — one of just two Republicans on the committee, and a rare GOP critic of Trump — said Bannon and Trump’s privilege arguments suggest the former president was “personally involved” in the planning and execution of the day’s events.

-The committee says it is pursuing Bannon’s testimony because of his apparent role in the events of Jan.
-6, including his communications with Trump ahead of the siege, his efforts to get the former president to focus on Jan.
-6, the day Congress certified the presidential vote, and his comments on Jan.
+The committee says it is pursuing Bannon’s testimony because of his reported communications with Trump ahead of the siege, his efforts to get the former president to focus on the congressional certification of the vote Jan.
+6 and his comments on Jan.
 5 that “all hell is going to break loose” the next day.

 Bannon “appears to have had multiple roles relevant to this investigation, including his role in constructing and participating in the ‘stop the steal’ public relations effort that motivated the attack” and “his efforts to plan political and other activity in advance of January 6th,” the committee wrote in the resolution recommending contempt.